sakarias88/racer-tracer/README.md

 ![preview](./assets/preview.png)

 ## Configuration
-The configuration file has two blocks that controls the preview quality and the render quality.
-You can set the number of samples, max_depth etc through threre.
+Note that command line got presidence over configuration.
+I suggest you check config.yml for some ways to configure it.
+There are more options available and if you want to check all I suggest you check config.rs.

 ## Controls
-`WASD` Moves the camera in a currently crude way.
+`WASD`             : Moves the camera in a currently crude way.
+`L-Mouse`          : Rotate the camera as you move the mouse.
-`R` Starts rendering the image.
+`R`                : Starts/Aborts rendering the image.
+`Q`                : Selects the object your mouse hovers over.
+`E`                : Removes selected object.
+`R-Mouse`          : Move selected object.
+`Arrow Up/Down`    : Move selected object towards/away from you.
+`Arrow Left/Right` : Move selected object left/right.
+`Numpad +/-`       : Change camera FOV,
+`Numpad 8/2`       : Change camera aperture,
+`Numpad 4/6`       : Change camera focus distance,

 ## Rendering Progress
 As you start rendering the image it will replace preview image with a